ev2900/GitHub_Insigths_History/README.md

 <img width="500" alt="token_creation" src="https://github.com/ev2900/GitHub_Insigths_History/blob/main/README/token_creation.png">

-After you create the person access token create a file with the name *token.txt* copy and past the value of the person access token from GitHub into this file.
+After you create the person access token create a file with the name *token.txt* then copy and past the value of the person access token from GitHub into this file.
 Save the file in *Metric_Collection* folder

 2. Install required libraries

-The python script requires the following libraries: requests, pandas.
+The python script requires the following non-standard libraries: requests, pandas.
 If you do not already have them installed install them via

 ```pip install requests``` <br>
 ```pip install pandas```